 What could possibly explain a rise in all these negative characteristics if the normal cycles of boom and bust, crisis and recovery do not?
 Heck, you would almost have to insert most of humanity into mobs personalized to their likes and interests.
-Mobs lead good people to do horrendous things like torture, lynching, or even genocide against the Jews as the Nazis did.
+Peer pressure can lead good people to do horrendous things like torture, lynching, or even genocide against the Jews as the Nazis did.
 But that's never going to happen, right? (wink, wink...)

 I was stumped.
 Hence, I decided to leave Paul's prophecy alone and, as long-time readers know, focus on other more quantifiable prophecies, like Wormwood and WW3, as I wrote about in my book Know the Future.

 A Nudge From God?

 To be honest, I completely forgot about Paul's prophecy.
 I wrote it off as hopelessly unclear and unhelpful.
 I had put together so much of the end time roadmap from other prophecies that I was OK with that.